 Use the read-only replica

-The steps on this page assume you have logged into the master server as the Helix Core user with the access level of super.
-See Permission levels and access rights in the p4 protect topic of Helix Core Command-Line (P4) Reference.
+The steps on this page assume you have logged into the target server The immediately upstream server for replica servers, edge servers, standby servers, proxies and brokers.
+See also 'upstream server' and 'central server'. named london as the P4 user with the access level of super.
+See Permission levels and access rights in the p4 protect topic of P4 CLI Reference.
 That user can have any name, but for convenience the examples use super:

 p4 -u super login